Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Predictions for Tuesday

-Our computer model for this game predicts a final score of Kraken 4, Stars 3.
+Our projection model for this game calls for a final score of Kraken 4, Stars 3.

 - Computer Predicted Total: 6.4